I-4-2-10.Assembly of Procedural Material for the Certified Administrative Record

 AC order or letter extending the time to file a civil action.

-Letter(s) between the ALJ or AC and the claimant or his or her representative;
+Letter(s) between the ALJ or AC and the claimant or the claimant's representative;

-Letter(s) from the claimant or his or her representative erroneously addressed — e.g., sent to another component but intended for the ALJ or the AC;
+Letter(s) from the claimant or the claimant's representative erroneously addressed — e.g., sent to another component but intended for the ALJ or the AC;

 Letter(s) written on behalf of the claimant, such as from the spouse;

-Letter(s) from a Member of Congress, if he or she is acting as representative for the claimant or submitting new evidence on behalf of the claimant;
+Letter(s) from a Member of Congress, if the member is acting as representative for the claimant or submitting new evidence on behalf of the claimant;

-Letter(s) from the Social Security Administration (SSA) to the claimant concerning payment or cessation of payment during the appropriate time frame;
+Letter(s) from the Social Security Administration (SSA) to the claimant concerning payment or cessation of payment;

 Letter(s) to the vocational expert or medical expert who appeared at the hearing;

-Letter(s) to or from medical sources or facilities, if a copy was furnished to the claimant or his or her representative; and
+Letter(s) to or from medical sources or facilities, if a copy was furnished to the claimant or the claimant's representative; and

 Subpoena(s) to witness(es) and the witness's response, if available.